Skip to content

 Vertigo Treatment Perth

-BPPV may resolve spontaneously after a few weeks or months, however, treatment can be extremely effective.
-Treatment involves a safe, simple and quick procedure to move the crystals back to where they came from.
-My Physio Perth’s physiotherapists are trained in this procedure, which involves moving your head and body through a series of slow and controlled movements.
+BPPV treatment is extremely effective.
+My Physio Perth are trained in specialised vertigo treatment, which involves a safe, simple and quick procedure to move the crystals back to where they came from.
+My Physio Perth's physiotherapists will guide you through this procedure, which involves moving your head and body through a series of slow and controlled movements.

 After BPPV treatment